Creative Landscape & Nature Photography Workshops Throughout Wales and the UK

 See what other Photographers are Saying:

 “This was a workshop with a difference.
 I was hoping the day would lift my images to the next level, and with Brad’s help, I feel I achieved that.
-Nothing to do with the equipment or camera operation, but everything to do with mindset, slowing down, and allowing oneself to become tuned in to the surroundings.
+It had nothing to do with the equipment or camera operation, but everything to do with mindset, slowing down, and allowing myself to become attuned to my surroundings.
 I now see how important it is to be present in the moment, not to rush, and to let images present themselves to you.
 A very enjoyable and productive experience.’’

 Tim J. ★★★★★